 "In light of FE Week's articles, we will be contacting OAL and will discuss the issues raised with them," a spokesperson confirmed.
 NSAFD, which bought OAL from the nowdefunct sector skills council for furniture and wood manufacturing, Proskills in July 2016. declined to comment on this latest twist in the story.
 It claimed at the time that the purchase would allow it to "further support the food and drink industry through the awarding of industry-approved qualifications and focused end-point assessment products".
-FE Week's investigation into NSAFD also found that providers were at risk of being duped into paying thousands of pounds to become "industry approved" before they could deliver new apprenticeships for the industry The group claimed that only providers which were "industry approved" - at a cost of £5,000 - would be entitled to deliver its "industry approved apprenticeship programmes".
-The only apparent difference between these programmes and existing apprenticeship standards - which can be delivered by any organisation on the Skills Funding Agency's register of apprenticeship training providers - is that IAAPs have more guidance on how they should be delivered.
-The NSAFD had claimed on its website that if "industry approved" providers met "additional quality criteria" they would "be able to offer Trailblazer Apprenticeships and other kite-marked programme delivery" Now, though, this claim has vanished from the NSAFD's website following our investigation.
-FE Week asked NSAFD if removing this key line meant it acknowledged it Digital Apprenticeship Service will go live next month PAUL OFFORD @PAULOFFORD he new Digital Apprenticeship Service is ploughing ahead, and all levy-paying employers will be able to register next month Having been given a thorough "private beta assessment" by the Government Digital Service, the online service, which lets levy-payers access their accounts and make payments online, has been cleared for use. the Department for Education has said.
+FE Week's investigation into NSAFD also found that providers were at risk of being duped into paying thousands of pounds to become "industry approved" before they could deliver new apprenticeships for the industry The group claimed that only providers which were "industry approved" - at a cost of £5,000 - would be entitled to deliver its "industry approved apprenticeship programmes" The only apparent difference between these programmes and existing apprenticeship standards - which can be delivered by any organisation on the Skills Funding Agency's register of apprenticeship training providers - is that IAAPs have more guidance on how they should be delivered.
+The NSAFD had claimed on its website that if "industry approved" providers met "additional quality criteria" they would "be able to offer Trailblazer Apprenticeships and other kite-marked programme delivery".
+Now, though, this claim has vanished from the NSAFD's website following our investigation.
+FE Week asked NSAFD if removing this key line meant it acknowledged it was misleading providers; it declined to The NSAFD also claimed that the development of its IAAPs had been supported by the former Department for Business, Innovation and Skills.
+We asked the Department for Education, which took over responsibility for apprenticeships from BIS following changes to the machinery of government in July, if these claims were true.
+"The employer ownership of skills schemes, such as those run by the NSAFD, were pilot projects, separate to the wider apprenticeship programme, that drew to a close in 2015 and are no longer funded by the department," a spokesperson said.
+"For apprenticeship training, we have been clear that as long as a provider has secured a place on the register, they will be able to deliver apprenticeships.
+Any activity that suggests otherwise would be misleading".
+Digital Apprenticeship Service will go live next month PAUL OFFORD @PAULOFFORD he new Digital Apprenticeship Service is ploughing ahead, and all levy-paying employers will be able to register next month.
+Having been given a thorough "private beta assessment" by the Government Digital Service, the online service, which lets levy-payers access their accounts and make payments online, has been cleared for use, the Department for Education has said.
 The next step, a DfE spokesperson told FE Week, will be to invite "some employers" to register on the system "over coming weeks".
-She said: "We will work with these employers to continue testing and improving the service, before we invite all levy-paying employers to register in February 2017.'
+She said: "We will work with these employers to continue testing and improving the service, before we invite all levy-paying employers to register in February 2017."
 It is understood that levy-payers will be able to set up accounts on the DAS, choose the types of apprenticeships they want to run, the number of apprentices they take on, and appropriate training providers.
 The levy will only be paid by businesses with a payroll of more than £3 million, which represents less than two per cent of employers in the country.
-The money will be ring-fenced, so it can only be spent on training apprentices.
+The money will be ring-fenced, so it can only be spent on raining apprentices.